Proposing a problem

 Please read the guidelines on this page before making your submission.
 You will need to include your name and at least one outline of a solution.
 The official problem proposal form will guide you through this process.
 Any further details such as variations of the problem, alternative solutions, or background on the problem are not necessary but will help immensely with problem selection.

-If you have any enquiries, please contact our chief curator, Tony, at email@example.com.
+If you have any enquiries, please contact this year's chair, Harun, at firstname.lastname@example.org.

 Areas of mathematics